7nolikov/7nolikov.github.io/7nolikov/content/posts/meson-vs-make.md

 Meson is a fresh alternative to Make, offering improved performance, easier configuration, and modern features that simplify the build process.
 With major projects like Git adopting it, Meson is proving to be a valuable tool in modern software development.

-See the [Meson documentation](https://mesonbuild.com/) for more information on how to get started with
+See the [Meson documentation](https://mesonbuild.com/) for more information on how to get started with.